Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 \begin{defin}{\rm ({\bf Trisecant flop}) Let notation and assumptions be as above.
 If $\tilde\phi:X'\to Y$ is a small contraction of curves in $\mathbb R[L']$, then it is called a {\it trisecant flop contraction}.
 If $\tilde\phi: X'\to Y$ is a trisecant flop contraction and if there exists a flop $\tilde\psi:W'\to Y$ of $\tilde\phi$ with $W'$ a projective fourfold, then the resulting birational map $\tau:X'\map W'$ will be called the {\it trisecant flop} (of $\tilde\phi:X'\to Y$).} \end{defin}

-Let us remark that, by definition, if $\tilde\phi:X'\to Y$ is a trisecant small contraction, then the exceptional locus of $\tilde\phi:X'\to Y$ has dimension at most two and the irreducible components of dimension two are covered by proper $3e$--secant (rational) curves (in most cases they are ruled by these curves).
+Let us remark that, by definition, if $\tilde\phi:X'\to Y$ is a trisecant flop contraction, then the exceptional locus of $\tilde\phi:X'\to Y$ has dimension at most two and the irreducible components of dimension two are covered by proper $3e$--secant (rational) curves (in most cases they are ruled by these curves).
 By Zariski's Main Theorem, a positive dimensional fiber is connected so that a general positive dimensional fiber is smooth and irreducible.

-During our study of birational maps $\phi:\p^5\map Z$ of the type described above, we constructed many examples of surfaces $S\subset\p^5$ inducing trisecant flop contractions on a general cubic fourfold $X$ through $S$.
-In particular, surfaces satisfying condition $\mathcal K_3$, which does not exhaust all the examples we know (see Table~\ref{tabella}).
+During our study of birational maps $\phi:\p^5\map Z$ of the type described above, we constructed many surfaces $S\subset\p^5$ inducing trisecant flop contractions on a general cubic fourfold $X$ through $S$.
+For example surfaces satisfying condition $\mathcal K_3$ but not only (see Table~\ref{tabella}).